-These returns are developed on a 10-year forward looking basis, using historical risk and correlation adjusted to recent trends.
+These returns are developed on a 10-year forward-looking basis, using historical risk and correlation adjusted to recent trends.
 Return expectations represent a passive investment in the asset class and do not reflect value added from active management.
 An optimizer is used to generate an efficient frontier using these estimates; the efficient frontier represents the asset class distribution which would generate the maximum return for a given level of risk.
-The Board chooses an asset allocation that aims to maximize the safety of promised benefits while minimizing the cost of funding those benefits.